panda-luminosity-detector-group/LMD-Alignment/README.md

 They must also be called in sequence, the combi0 configs *must* be run before any other.
 I think SLURM supports job dependencies, but I don't know how yet.

+# Multiple Samples for Combined Misalignment

+Combi misalignment can be corrected if the individual methods are done in the right order.
+To get more statistics, each scenario (every misalign factor at every beam momentum) is done ten times with randomized misalignment matrices.
+This is called MultiSeed.
+The runConfigs for that are in the "special" sub directory.

 # TODO: Add parameters to runConfig

 - Add tracks/event to runConfig and simulation, should work with 1 - 10!